liquity/bold/README.md

 | Chainlink rETH-ETH                                      | 24 hours         | 48 hours                                     |

-### 6 - Batch management ops don’t check for a shutdown branch

-Currently, batch management operations such as `setBatchManagerAnnualInterestRate` and `applyBatchInterestAndFeePermissionless` don’t check for branch shutdown.
-These operations should not be possible on a shutdown branch.

-#### Solution
-This fix is TODO.

-### 7 - Discrepancy between aggregate and sum of individual debts
+### 6 - Discrepancy between aggregate and sum of individual debts

 As mentioned in the interest rate [implementation section](#core-debt-invariant), the core debt invariant is given by: